 Signing up for the MSIM means registering for 10 required classes, one of which is a capstone project.
 In other words: no flexibility here.
 On the plus side, you’ll finish in just a year.
 For exposure to finance and accounting, considering extending your studies and going for the MSIM/MBA concurrent degree (72 credits), or get into law courses with the MSIM/Master of Legal Studies (48 credits).

 Arizona State’s MSIM program is among the best of its kind, according to U.S. News.
 But the school doesn’t rest on its rankings.
 It plans four to six site visits per semester for students to network with area employers, including those on the Department of Information Systems’ Executive Advisory Board (e.g., Honeywell, USAA and General Dynamics).
-Students will also have the chance to do research at the Center for Advancing Business through Information Technology.

 The MSIS from Drexel’s College of Computing & Informatics is flexible enough to be for anyone.
 The common thread is that enrollees want to become — or become better — software, systems and information professionals.
 It can serve the purposes of managers without IT knowledge, techies who want to scale up their skill set, or even people just looking to change careers.

 The MSIS comes in two flavors: on campus and online.
 All enrollees take nine required courses, most of which build technical skills and a few of which cover managerial processes.
 You’ll then choose four technical electives from a lengthy list that includes both introductory and advanced classes, making it possible to tailor the degree to your career goals and technical expertise.
 Add two more department electives or take a practicum, mix it all together, and you have an MSIS credential in just two years.